AfrolumensProject

 By the end of the 19th century, many independent Black ball clubs were appearing in cities across the country.
 In Harrisburg, a young and ambitious entrepreneur named Colonel William Strothers began making inquiries in 1890 regarding the formation of a professional Black baseball club.
 Strothers' efforts soon led to the formation of the Harrisburg Colored Giants, which joined the existing Harrisburg Ponies, an integrated team, in playing visiting clubs such as the Cuban Giants and Cuban X Giants at various locations around the city, including Island Park.

-Spottswood Poles.
-Click this image for a larger picture.
+Spottswood Poles, Negro Leagues baseball player.
 Under Colonel Strothers' management, the Harrisburg Colored Giants added local talent such as outfielder Spottswood Poles, of Harrisburg, Philadelphia Giant outfielder John Manning, and Arthur "Buddy" Carpenter.
 By the beginning of the 1920's, Strothers had crafted his Giants into a powerful and respected team.
 He added Herbert A. "Rap" Dixon, who had distinguished himself with the (Steelton, Pennsylvania) Keystone Giants a few years earlier.
 In 1922, legendary outfielder Oscar Charleston married a Harrisburg woman, Janie Blalock, and shortly thereafter decided to settle in the capital city and take on the dual role of player/manager for the Giants.
 (Knorr and Jackson; Brillhart)

 The First Game